 8) Veggies or chips and guacamole

 It’s important to take in lots of fluids during pregnancy, and cucumber and celery are about 95% water and low in calories.
-Guacamole is loaded with potassium to help maintain a fluid and electrolyte balance in your body.
+Guacamole is loaded with potassium to help maintain a balance of fluid and electrolytes in your body.
 This can be especially helpful if you have swelling in your hands, legs, ankles, and feet.

 9) No-bake protein energy bites

-With just five ingredients and a mixing bowl, you can make a delicious, healthy snack.
-It’s loaded with protein, fiber, and healthy fats to keep you full and give you energy all day.
+With just 6 ingredients and a mixing bowl, you can make a delicious, healthy snack.
+It’s loaded with protein, fiber, and healthy fats to keep you full and give you energy.
 These bites taste like dessert, but we promise they’re good for you!

 Tip: If you’re not a huge peanut butter fan, cashew butter is milder and can make an energy bite that tastes a little more like cookie dough.